tus/tus-resumable-upload-protocol/protocol.md

 Before deleting an outstanding upload the server should give the client enough time to resolve potential networking issues.
-Since this duration depends heavily on the underlining application model, the protocol does not contain a specific number, but we recommend a few days for a general use case.
+Since this duration depends heavily on the underlying application model, the protocol does not contain a specific number, but we recommend a few days for a general use case.

 ## License